michaelmacinnis/oh/README.md

-Oh's goal is a language that is not only more powerful and more regular but one that works with and within the interactive constraints and conventions established by the Unix shell over the last half-century while remaining as comfortable to use interactively as existing Unix shells.
+Oh's goal is a language that is not only more powerful and more regular but one that works with and within the interactive constraints and conventions established by the Unix shell over the last half-century.

 ## Getting started